-In 2016, \$2,4442 million pesos were earned as revenue coming from operating with over 31,360 clients in the foreign exchange sector in Mexico.
-The total volume of our foreign exchange transactions and international payments in Mexico with non-government and non-financial clients is equivalent to USD\$ 149 billion.
-Moreover, 92.9% of our operating volume for foreign exchange came from transactions carried out with corporations, which we consider contributes to the mitigation of our transactional and regulatory risks, including all risks related to frauds and money laundering.
+In 2017, \$2,649 million pesos were earned as revenue coming from operating with over 32,348 clients in the foreign exchange sector in Mexico.
+The total volume of our foreign exchange transactions and international payments in Mexico with non-government and non-financial clients is equivalent to USD\$ 198 billion.
+Moreover, 87.6% of our operating volume of foreign exchange came from transactions carried out with corporations, which we consider contributes to the mitigation of our transactional and regulatory risks, including all risks related to frauds and money laundering.
 Our focus on the foreign exchange and international payments market has allowed us to not only get wide knowledge of our clients and their needs, but also expand the range of services by offering products that become more attractive in the different market segments in which we are involved.
 Considering the above, we believe that we can anticipate the needs of our clients better than our competitors (mainly, financial institutions that also offer foreign exchange services through commercial banks, in some of which, those services do not constitute their main activity); therefore, we have been able to design solutions with a greater specialization degree.

-Based on our experience and market leadership in the foreign exchange and international payments in Mexico, in 2010 we started an international expansion process through the acquisition of Tempus Consulting Inc. (currently Tempus, Inc.), specialists in foreign exchange in the American and Canadian markets.
+Based on our experience and market leadership in the foreign exchange and international payments in Mexico, in 2010 we started an international expansion process through the acquisition of Tempus Consulting Inc. (currently Tempus), specialists in foreign exchange in the American market.

-Subsequently, in 2012 we continued with our international expansion through the acquisition of Schneider Foreign Exchange Limited (currently Monex Europe), specialists in foreign exchange in the UK, through which we have presence in Spain and the Netherlands, having the capacity to offer services in the rest of the European Union.
+Subsequently, in 2012 we continued with our international expansion through the acquisition of Schneider Foreign Exchange Limited (currently Monex Europe), specialists in foreign exchange in the UK, through which we offer our services in the rest of the European Union.

-Our headquarters are located in Mexico City, and we currently have 36 offices within Mexico (same for Monex Grupo Financiero), as well as 4 offices located in the USA (Los Angeles, Washington, D.C., New York and Houston), one office in Canada (Toronto), one office in the UK (London), one office in Spain (Madrid) and one office in the Netherlands (Amsterdam).
+Our headquarters are located in Mexico City, and we currently have 36 offices within Mexico (same for Monex Grupo Financiero), as well as 5 offices located in the USA (Los Angeles, Washington, D.C., New York, San Antonio and Houston), one office in Canada (Toronto), one office in the UK (London), one office in Spain (Madrid) and one office in the Netherlands (Amsterdam).
 Our network of branches and offices in Mexico has given us the capacity to have nationwide coverage and presence in the main financial and business centers.
-From our total revenues as of December 31, 2016, 68% came from our transactions in Mexico and the rest came from abroad.
+From our total revenues as of December 31, 2017, 71.2% came from our transactions in Mexico and 28.8% came from abroad.

-We conduct our business in Mexico through our highly specialized salesforce of 763 sales executives in Mexico, which proactively look for new business opportunities through the creation of new relationships with new clients and through cross-sales of products from our different business segments.
-Our sales executives have a solid technological platform, on which we have made substantial investments with the purpose of improving the speed, efficiency, reliability and profitability of our payment processing and offering new solutions for foreign exchange and international payments for our clients.
+We conduct our business in Mexico through our highly specialized salesforce of 767 sales executives in Mexico, which proactively look for new business opportunities through the creation of relationships with new clients and through cross-sales of products from our different business segments.
+Our sales executives have access to a solid technological platform, in which we have made substantial investments with the purpose of improving the speed, efficiency, reliability and profitability of our payment processing and offering new solutions for foreign exchange and international payments for our clients.